 If you are organizing a gathering at the church and think you may need childcare, please contact our nursery coordinator as early as possible.

 Did you know our church has a day school?
 Our preschool program and private Kindergarten in Plano is touted by parents as a wonderful preparation for today’s Plano Kindergarten expectations.
 The Day School fosters the intellectual, social/emotional, spiritual and physical development of preschool age children in a stimulating, secure and loving environment in Plano.
-In addition to academic preparation the children enjoy Music class, Spanish, Computer class, Chapel Days, and Library Days.
+In addition to academic preparation the children enjoy Music class, Spanish, Computer class, and Chapel Days.
 You can learn more at custerroadchristiandayschool.com.

 Mission Possible Kids meet on the third Sunday of each month from 3:30-5 p.m. throughout the school year (except December).